Hiring a disability lawyer or representative can help you manage the procedure and can even increase the odds of being considered for benefits.

 For example, the majority of disability claims are initially denied, often due to the applicant’s inability to provide sufficient medical evidence.
 Additionally, there are specific deadlines that must be met throughout the application process.
 If your claim is denied you only have 60 days to file the appropriate paperwork for an appeal.
 Unfortunately, the Social Security Administration (SSA) is not very forgiving if you miss an important deadline.
 Additionally, if you are denied, and you decide to request a disability hearing, you may face wait times of up to two years for a hearing date.
 As you can see, there is so much that goes into successfully winning a claim.

-There are numerous advantages to hiring an experienced Social Security Disability lawyer or advocate.
-First and foremost, an experienced attorney will serve as your advocate.
+There are numerous advantages to hiring an Social Security Disability lawyer or advocate.
+First and foremost, an attorney will serve as your advocate.
 Bound by professional rules and ethical obligations, your lawyer will handle your case carefully.

 Further, working with the SSA can be like speaking another language.
 While it might be challenging for you to understand all the nuances, your Disability lawyer knows that language well.
 He or she can help communicate on your behalf, acting as your “translator” so to speak.